BR88C/fairport-robotics-electronics-wiki/README.md

 # Fairport Robotics Electronics Wiki
 A simple website made with docsify that I host [here](https://electronics.badfirmware.com/#/) for new robotics students that wish to learn about the basics of the electronics used on robots for FRC competitions.

-Feel free to fork the code, make any changes you feel necessary, and then submit a merge request!
+Feel free to fork the code, make any changes you feel necessary, and then submit a pull request!
 You can test your changes by installing docsify-cli globally with npm:
 ```
 npm install -g docsify-cli